Catherine22/WebServices/README.md

 > - file:///android_asset/js_confirm.html
 > - file:///android_asset/js_prompt.html

+8. Visit a HTTPS website and you get a SSL error Again, you could use [https://kyfw.12306.cn/otn/regist/init][1] to test.
+It would pop up a dialog and users decide to continue (unsafe) or stop visiting the webside.
+Is there a way to add cetificates in WebView?

 Still not work...
 6. Synchronize cookie
 7. Save photos to your defrom the Internet
-8. Visit a HTTPS website with a certain certificate
 9. Visit a HTML5 website
 10. Visit a website offline if it's available to be cached